Regional Council Releases Findings From Wairoa Flood Reviews

 The Hawke's Bay Regional Council (HBRC) has released findings from three independent reviews into the June 2024 flooding in Wairoa.
 These reviews, commissioned by the Council, aim to understand the event's impacts and identify crucial measures to develop Wairoa’s flood resilience.

-These expert reviews supplement the findings of Government-commissioned review – lead by Mike Bush – into the wider framework for HBRC’s management of the Wairoa River mouth.
+These expert reviews supplement the findings of Government-commissioned review – led by Mike Bush – into the wider framework for HBRC’s management of the Wairoa River mouth.

 We commissioned three independent reviewers: